In this tutorial, we will create a simple prototype of a memory-like game, using Unity and the relative AmanithSVG binding API.

 Set a unitary scene scale |

-Because the project is a new one, it is required to copy AmanithSVG binding for Unity (Editor
+Because the project is a new one, it is required to copy AmanithSVG binding for Unity (Anim

 , Plugins